epolonsky/Thesis/code.md

 ## 19. Merge MAKER Pass 1 outputs into one GFF file

-The first MAKER run stores annotation results across multiple files within the MAKER datastore.
+MAKER stores annotation results across multiple files within the MAKER datastore.
 The gff3_merge utility combines these individual annotation files into a single GFF3 file containing all predicted genes, transcripts, exons, and CDS features.

 The merged GFF3 file generated from MAKER Pass 1 is used as the training dataset for training species-specific ab initio gene predictors, including SNAP and AUGUSTUS.